The Mob Stole Your Virginity: Olive Oil and Health

 Eating a Mediterranean diet high in EVOO (more than 4 Tbl per day) has been shown to reduce heart disease and death from a cardiac event up to 30% more than those eating a low-fat diet.

-EVOO is full of polyphenols (non-EVOO has very little), a type of antioxidant that helps protect your cells from damage and have great anti-inflammatory properties.
+EVOO is full of polyphenols (non-EVOO has very little), a type of antioxidant that helps protect your cells from damage and has great anti-inflammatory properties.

 EVOO monounsaturated fat content (specifically, its high level of oleic acid) has now been determined to be a mechanism linking olive oil intake to decreased blood pressure.